Shirley Chisholm: Early career

 From 1953 to 1954, she was director of the Friend in Need Nursery, located in Brownsville, Brooklyn, and then, from 1954 to 1959, she was director of the Hamilton-Madison Child Care Center, located in Lower Manhattan.
-At the latter, there were 130 children, ages three to seven, and 24 employees reporting to her.
+At the latter, there were 130 children between the ages of three and seven, and 24 employees reported to her.
 From 1959 to 1964, she was an educational consultant for the Division of Day Care in New York City's Bureau of Child Welfare.
 There, she was in charge of supervising ten day-care centers as well as starting up new ones.
-She became an authority on early education and child welfare issues.
+She became an authority on early education and child-welfare issues.

-Chisholm entered the world of politics in 1953 when she joined Wesley "Mac" Holder's effort to elect Lewis Flagg Jr. to the bench as the first black judge in Brooklyn.
+Chisholm entered the world of politics in 1953, when she joined Wesley "Mac" Holder's effort to elect Lewis Flagg Jr. to the bench as the first black judge in Brooklyn.
 The Flagg election group later transformed into the Bedford–Stuyvesant Political League (BSPL).
 The BSPL pushed candidates to support civil rights, fought against racial discrimination in housing, and sought to improve economic opportunities and services in Brooklyn.
-Chisholm eventually left the group around 1958 after clashing with Holder over Chisholm's push to give female members of the group more input in decision making.
+Chisholm eventually left the group around 1958 after clashing with Holder over Chisholm's push to give female members of the group more input in decision-making.

 She also worked as a volunteer for white-dominated political clubs in Brooklyn, like the Brooklyn Democratic Clubs and the League of Women Voters.
 With the Political League, she was part of a committee that chose the recipient of its annual Brotherhood Award.
 She also was a representative of the Brooklyn branch of the National Association of College Women.
-Furthermore, within the political organizations she joined, Chisholm sought to make meaningful changes to the structure and make-up of the organizations, specifically the Brooklyn Democratic Clubs, which resulted in her being able to recruit more people of color into the 17th District Club and, thus, local politics.
+Furthermore, within the political organizations that she joined, Chisholm sought to make meaningful changes to the structure and make-up of the organizations, specifically the Brooklyn Democratic Clubs, which resulted in her being able to recruit more people of color into the 17th District Club and, thus, local politics.

-In 1960, Chisholm joined a new organization, the Unity Democratic Club (UDC), led by former Elect Flagg member Thomas R. Jones.
+In 1960, Chisholm joined a new organization, the Unity Democratic Club (UDC), led by former Flagg campaign member Thomas R. Jones.
 The UDC's membership was mostly middle class, racially integrated, and included women in leadership positions.
 Chisholm campaigned for Jones, who lost the election for an assembly seat in 1960, but ran again two years later and won, becoming Brooklyn's second black assemblyman.